-I would’ve roared with laughter if I hadn’t expected Mr. Jones’ next words to be the accusation I’d been awaiting, followed by a call for security to remove me from the building.
+I would’ve roared with laughter if I hadn’t expected Mr. Jones’ next words to be the accusation I awaited, followed by a call for security to remove me from the building.
 Instead, he thanked me for participating in the mentoring program and asked if I intended to stay with Ernie throughout his elementary school years.

 Needless to say, I felt confused.
 Mr. Jones obviously knew something about my involvement in Rockem Sockem Teachers, yet he’d intentionally ignored any mention of it.
 And he’d invited me to continue mentoring Ernie!
 Why, I wondered?

 I found out when I answered Mr. Jones’ last question affirmatively, and he replied: “That’s good to hear.
-We have a terrible shortage of male mentors, and we can’t afford to lose even one of them.”
+We have a terrible shortage of male mentors, and short of a convicted child molester, we can’t afford to lose any one of them.”